Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Carbon Discussion

 Due to the fact that the consumers do not know the origin of the physical electricity from the utility grid, it is difficult to assign ownership of the renewable energy consumption.
 The Environmental Protection Agency (EPA) uses renewable energy certificates (RECs) to track the generation and consumption of renewable energy: one REC is issued when one megawatt-hour (MWh) of electricity is generated from a renewable source and delivered to the energy grid.\footnote{\url{https://www.epa.gov/greenpower/renewable-energy-certificates-recs}} Consumers can then purchase RECs from a renewable energy provider and apply them to their electricity usage.
 This means consumers can claim they run on renewable energy by purchasing RECs from providers that doesn't actually power the energy grids that they draw electricity from.
 Although this means that the consumers' realtime carbon footprints will still be decided by the composition of renewable and fuel energy in their local energy grids, more renewable energy can flow onto the grid by purchasing the RECs and future development of renewable sources is supported.
 Google, to offset its carbon emissions, uses RECs and power purchase agreements (PPAs) with renewable energy providers to ensure that more renewable energy powers the same electricity grids that its data centers are in.\footnote{We note that this process is likely similar for most cloud providers, but Google is the most open with their methodology, so we are able to gain more insight from the materials they publish.
 Information described here is mainly put together from \citet{google_rec1} and \citet{google_rec2}.} Google then sells the renewable energy as it becomes available back to the electricity grids and strips away the RECs.
 Over one year, Google applies equal amounts of RECs to its data centers' total energy consumption.
 This method helps green energy provider development by creating a long term demand.
 However, PPAs provide RECs for \emph{future renewables}, not only current energy on the grid which may remain unchanged.
 As it states: ``While the renewable facility output is not being used directly to power a Google data center, the PPA arrangement assures that additional renewable generation sufficient to power the data center came on line in the area.''\footnote{\url{https://static.googleusercontent.com/media/www.google.com/en/us/green/pdfs/renewable-energy.pdf}}

 We can see that even if a cloud provider's data centers are carbon neutral, the actual \coeq emissions can vary largely and depends on the region and even time of the day (solar energy cannot be generated at night).
+Since carbon emissions have some long-term or irreversible impacts~\citep{solomon2009irreversible}, avoiding carbon emissions now can help down the line---a reason why discount rates are used in calculating impacts~\citep{weisbach2008climate}.
 We suggest that cloud providers release tools for understanding the carbon intensity for each data center region regardless of offset purchasing.
 While the purchases of PPAs and RECs are valuable for driving towards renewable energy in otherwise dirty regions, for machine learning model training, where the resources can be moved, we believe shifting resources to low intensity regions is more beneficial to long term carbon impacts.
 Other cloud-based jobs where latency requirements prevent shifting resources will remain to drive PPA/REC purchasing, and consequently renewable energy demand.